Sizix001/hackathon-challenge/README.md

 We will evaluate your solution based on the cumulative weighted revenue (probability * value) of your working schedule.
 The person/team with the highest total weighted revenue wins!

 Once you have a working schedule, you can upload it at [https://paris-hackathon.teamleader.eu](paris-hackathon.teamleader.eu).
-You can upload as many times as you want.
+You can upload as many times as you, using the same team name.
 And remember, a sub-optimal working schedule is better than no schedule.

 Good luck!

 Bonus
 -----

 Every lead has a preferred day of the week on which he would like to be contacted by our sales representative.
 If the sales representative visits the lead on that day, the probability of closing the deal increases by 10%.
-Keep in mind that the probability can not be higher than 100%.
+Keep in mind that the total probability can not be higher than 100%.